agoransson/BigFatUI/README.md

-This library adds simple custom UI widgets to your Android application.
+This library adds custom UI widgets to your Android application ofthe BIG variety!

-In time this library will change name to BigFatUI.

 Available components
 ====================